LucasSte/MlxTorch/README.md

 # MlxTorch

-This is a fork of PyTorch with the intent to experiment having the MLX as a backend.
-The goal was simply to detect if such an integration was possible and whether we would have any gains.
+This is a fork of PyTorch with the intent to experiment having MLX as a backend.
+The goal was simply to analyze if such an integration was possible and whether we would have any gains.

 ### Comparison with MPS